This is the multi-page printable view of this section. Click here to print.

 |---|---|

-Create a Listener on the Load Balancer to receive client requests and process traffic according to Listener settings.
+Create a Listener on the Load Balancer to receive client requests and handle traffic according to the Listener configuration.

-- For L4 Load Balancer: TLS, TCP, UDP protocols
+- L4 Load Balancer case: TLS, TCP, UDP protocols

-- For L7 Load Balancer: HTTP, HTTPS protocols
+- When using an L7 Load Balancer: HTTP, HTTPS protocols

 Creating a Listener in L4 Load Balancer

-Follow these steps to create a Listener in an L4 Load Balancer:
+To create a Listener in the L4 Load Balancer, follow these steps.

 - Click the All Services > Networking > Load Balancer menu.
-You will be navigated to the Load Balancer’s Service Home page.
+You will be taken to the Load Balancer’s Service Home page.

 - On the Service Home page, click the Load Balancer menu.
-You will be navigated to the Load Balancer List page.
+You will be taken to the Load Balancer list page.

-- On the Load Balancer List page, click the Load Balancer resource where you want to create a Listener.
-You will be navigated to the Load Balancer Detail page.
+- Load Balancer List page, click the Load Balancer resource to create a Listener.
+You will be taken to the Load Balancer Details page.

-- On the Load Balancer Detail page, click the Connected Resources tab.
-You will be navigated to the Connected Resources tab page.
+- On the Load Balancer Details page, click the Connected Resources tab.
+You will be taken to the Connected Resources tab page.

-- On the Connected Resources tab page, click the Create Listener button in the upper right corner.
+- On the Connected Resources tab page, click the Create Listener button in the upper right.

-- The information you can enter varies depending on the Protocol.
+- The information that can be entered varies depending on the protocol.

 |---|---|---|